-This is part 2 of a previous post on the Centers for Disease Control and Prevention’s (CDC) evaluation model.
-The goal of these posts is not to give an exhaustive description of this model but to whet your appetite for further study, to refer you to other sources and to share with you some related topics that have been percolating in my head.
+This is part 2 of a previous post on the Centers for Disease Control and Prevention’s -CDC Framework model.
+The goal of these posts is not to give an exhaustive description of this model but to whet your appetite for further study, to refer you to other sources, and to share with you some related topics that have been percolating in my head.

 In the last post, we covered steps 1-3 of the CDC’s evaluation depicted below: